 You need to prepare for your next job already.

-The travel industry is set to bounce back once the economy reopens and the Covid pandemic disappears.
+The travel industry is set to bounce back as the economy continues to grow and conditions improve.

 You need to be ready to take up prized jobs and LinkedIn is going to be your main tool.